Do you want to make a difference for communities?

 Attendance in class

-This is a full-time course.
-You will need to attend class for 20 weeks, the days and times differ between campuses.
+You will need to attend class for one semester when studied full-time, the days and times differ between campuses.

 As well as the in-class component, you will need to complete approximately 20 minutes of additional study each week outside of class hours, including private study, assignment preparation, and research.

-100 hours of work placement is mandatory for completion of this course depending on your elective.
-SM TAFE will arrange a suitable work placement within industry for you.
+100 hours of work placement is mandatory for completion of this course depending on your electives.
+Students are required to find their own work placement.